 Pet company Central Garden & Pet (NASDAQGS:CENT) reported Q4 FY2023 results exceeding Wall Street analysts' expectations, with revenue up 6% year on year to $750.1 million.
 Turning to EPS, Central Garden & Pet made a GAAP profit of $0.05 per share, improving from its loss of $0.04 per share in the same quarter last year.

 Is now the time to buy Central Garden & Pet?
-Find out in our full research report.
+Find out by accessing our full research report, it's free.

 Central Garden & Pet (CENT) Q4 FY2023 Highlights: